Kiss and Kill

-"Kiss and Kill" refers to the March 20, 1961 homicide of Betty Williams, a teenager from Odessa, Texas, United States.
+"Kiss and Kill" refers to the March 20, 1961 homicide of Betty Williams (August 11, 1943 – March 20, 1961), a teenager from Odessa, Texas, United States.
 She was killed by her ex-boyfriend John Mack Herring (September 23, 1943 – January 5, 2019) at her own request in Winkler County, Texas.
 Herring was tried and acquitted for the killing after his lawyers argued that he had temporary insanity.

 The case ran in newspapers throughout the United States.

 Background

 Williams and Herring were both students at Odessa High School.
 Williams, who had counter-cultural views, was not considered popular, while Herring, an American football player, was considered to be popular.
 Williams engaged in sexual activity with boys she was not in a relationship with, something seen as taboo at the school.
 The two became lovers, but Herring later broke up with her.
 Williams asked multiple individuals to kill her, requests they took as jokes.

 Homicide and trial

 Herring killed Williams on March 20, 1961.
-Herring and Williams went next to a stock tank on his parents' hunting property in Winkler County, 26 mi from Downtown Odessa.
-He shot her in the head with a twelve-gauge shotgun, destroying much of it, attached weights to the body, and threw it into the tank.
+Herring and Williams went next to a pond on his parents' hunting property in Winkler County, 26 mi from Downtown Odessa.
+He shot her in the head with a twelve-gauge shotgun, destroying much of it, attached weights to the body, and threw it into the pond.
 Herring stated that Williams chose the weapon he used to kill her.
 On March 22, 1961, she was reported missing, and Herring took police to the body after he was interrogated.

 Herring was tried for murder but was acquitted.
 His lawyers argued he had temporary insanity.
 He was tried twice, once in Kermit, Texas, in a hearing that was only meant to determine whether Herring was sane at the time.
 After a legal challenge the Texas Supreme Court stated that the judge lacked the authority to do so.
 A second trial was held in Beaumont, Texas, resulting in an acquittal.